Control Flow: Teaching Programs to Choose and Repeat

 Summary

-Control flow is the skeleton of program logic. if/else handles conditional branching; add curly braces to eliminate dangling else ambiguity. switch suits multi-way branching, fall-through behavior needs break to stop it, and don't forget to add default.
-The three loop types, for/while/do-while, each have their own applicable scenarios. break and continue only affect the innermost level. goto is a reasonable choice for resource cleanup in error handling.
-Implementing state machines with switch is a fundamental skill in embedded development.
+Control flow is the skeleton of program logic. if handles conditional branching; add curly braces to eliminate dangling else ambiguity. switch is suitable for multi-way branching; the fall-through feature requires break to stop it, and don't forget default. for/while/do-while each have their scenarios. break and continue only affect the innermost layer. goto is a reasonable choice for resource cleanup in error handling.
+Using switch to implement state machines is a fundamental skill in embedded development.

-Next, we'll learn about functions—how to organize code into reusable modules.
+Next, we will learn about functions—how to organize code into reusable modules.

 Exercises